perlfloccri/DeepFLEX/README.md

 ## Content

 The pipeline is based on methods for:
--image processing (registration, flat-field correction and retrospective multi-image illumination correction by CIDRE [2])
+-image processing (registration, flat-field correction, retrospective multi-image illumination correction by CIDRE [2])
 -cell and nucleus segmentation by Mask R-CNN [3], [4]
 -feature extraction
 -normalization by negative control secondary antibodies and RESTORE [5]
 -single-cell analysis (Cytosplore [6], seaborn)